cosc2336-ds-alg/assg00/README.md

 Once your changes are committed, a new commit version is created.
 However, this commit is only local to your DevBox.
-You need to push your commit in the `main` branch to your remote repository to your remote repository, so that the instructor can see and evaluate your work.
+You need to push your commit in the `main` branch to your remote repository, so that the instructor can see and evaluate your work.

-At the bottom of your VSCode window is some status information about your repository.
+At the bottom left of your VSCode window is some status information about your repository.
 Next to the `main` branch indication, should be a indicator of your repository push/pull status.
 It will be indicating that you now have 1 commit locally on the `main` branch that is ahead of the remote repository.
 If you push this indicator, your commit will be pushed to the `main` branch on your GitHub repository.
+(Or you can also go ahead an push the "Sync Changes" button in the "Source Control" section).

 Once your have pushed your commit, this commit should appear in the `main` branch of your repository.
 Also, it should automatically